 Damien frowned at her.
-“No—I—that’s not what I meant.”
+“No, I—that’s not what I meant.”
 He shook his head.
 “I’m not quitting the thirteen-pointed star.
-This is—horrible, but I’m not giving up or running away.
-I just want to know what our next step is, now that something like this happened.
-Are we going to be sectioned by the higher-ups?
+This is…horrible, but I’m not giving up or running away.
+I just want to know what our next step is, now that something like this has happened.
+Are we going to be sanctioned by the higher-ups?
 Do we keep watching Tanya?
 Do we get transferred to another mission?
 What is happening?”

 “That’s it?
 Just…” Damien trailed off, shaking his head.
 He looked like a lost child.

-He was trembling slightly, but steeled himself, straightening his back and nodding.
+He was trembling slightly, but he steeled himself, straightening.
 “Okay.”

 She hesitated, then said, “We can do something for Newton even if he’s not here.
 He had a family.
 He cared about them a lot.”